giamnesia/giamnesia/README.md

 - 😄 I am a Student and a Newbie :)
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently learning React JS and TypeScript
 - 📫 Feel free to reach me @giamnesia
 - ⚡ ZzzZZ